 An apple contains about 95 grams of calories.
 Apples are one of nature’s greatest foods for weight loss.
 Not only are they low in calories, but they are also high in fiber and water, making them a great way to feel fuller for longer.
 Eating apples can also help keep blood sugar levels under control, preventing spikes and crashes that can cause cravings and binges.
 Apples are also a great source of disease-fighting antioxidants, which can help reduce inflammation and improve overall health.

 Berries are a powerhouse of nutrition.
 1/2 cup contains approximately 40 calories.
 They’re loaded with antioxidants and phytochemicals that help fight free radicals in the body.
-Some of the most antioxidant-rich berries include apple, blackberries, blueberries, cranberries, strawberries, and raspberries.
+Some of the most antioxidant-rich berries include apples, blackberries, blueberries, cranberries, strawberries, and raspberries.
 Berries also provide prebiotics, which helps promote the growth of healthy bacteria in the digestive tract.

 Broccoli is an excellent source of vitamins and minerals, such as vitamin C, manganese, and fiber.
 Broccoli has just 34 calories per 100 grams.
 The fiber in broccoli is also beneficial for healthy blood sugar levels and cholesterol levels, which can reduce the risk of heart disease and stroke.
 The fiber in broccoli also binds to fat and removes it from the body, making it easier to lose weight.